-- This line includes internal sales, other than those originating from ancillary services, and internal cost recoveries (see Section II.B.7). - Internal sales originating from ancillary services are to be reported as sale of services and product (see Section III.C.2 - line 25). - Common examples of internal cost recoveries include the overhead recovery of administrative costs between the General operating fund and the Ancillary and Sponsored research funds, and the overhead recovery of utility (unless the utility is an ancillary service) and maintenance costs between the General operating fund and the Ancillary fund. - The preferred method of reporting internal sales, other than those originating from ancillary services, is to report the amounts at "net" (see Section II.B.7).
-The preferred method of reporting internal cost recoveries is direct allocation (see Section II.B.7).
-Where the preferred method is not possible or feasible, this expenditure type can be used, but when it is used, the internal sales and cost recoveries for all funds, when added together, must equal zero. - To provide better functional comparisons of types of expenditures, institutions are asked to minimize the use of this line to the extent possible.
+- The preferred method of reporting internal sales, other than those originating from ancillary services, is to report the amounts at "net" (see Section II.E.8).
+The preferred method of reporting internal cost recoveries is direct allocation (see Section II.E.8).
+Where the preferred method is not possible or feasible, this expenditure type can be used, but when it is used, the internal sales and cost recoveries for all funds, when added together, must equal zero. - This line includes internal sales, other than those originating from ancillary services, and internal cost recoveries (see Section II.E.8). - Internal sales originating from ancillary services are to be reported as sale of services and product (see Section III.C.2 line 25). - Common examples of internal cost recoveries include the overhead recovery of administrative costs and the indirect costs of research between the General Operating fund and the Ancillary and Sponsored research funds, and the overhead recovery of utility (unless the utility is an ancillary service) and maintenance costs between the General operating fund and the Ancillary fund. - To provide better functional comparisons of types of expenditures, institutions are asked to minimize the use of this line to the extent possible.